 Geography and Landscape of Guanajuato

 Guanajuato has three distinctive regions made up of the Sierra Madre Oriental mountain range, the Mexican Plateau, and the Trans-Mexican Volcanic Belt.
 The mountains foresty slopes while the valleys contain both desert plants and pasture lands.
 The best known geographical area of the state is Bajio; the Lerma River flows through the flatlands of the Bajio along with its tributaries.
 This region is famous for its orchards where they grow apples, limes, and guavas.
 Although Guanajuato has considerable surface waters, it also has many underground aquifers in many of its regions.
 Although mining and farming has taken its toll on the land, 21 sites are now protected.
 The state’s diverse landscapes are home to a wide array of animals that include armadillo, rattlesnake, puma, and deer.

 Because Guanajuato is home to so much water, it was the scene of some of Mexico’s most developed indigenous civilizations.
 One of the earliest groups to settle in the region was the Chupicurarios who became known for their agricultural practices and their large city known as Chupicuraro.
 Associated with Toltec peoples, this Chupicurarios influenced the development of civilization throughout the region.
 Many archaeologists believe that the decline of their cities was due to years of drought.
 By the eleventh century A.D., nomadic groups like the Chichimecas entered the area.
-These semi-nomadic people were far more warlike and less dependent on agriculture; they lived in smaller settlements and did not found large cities as earlier groups of Guanajuato had.
+These semi-nomadic people were far more warlike and less dependent on agriculture; they lived in smaller settlements and did not develop large cities as earlier groups of Guanajuato had.
 The Spanish came to the area in 1522 and began to settle.
 They were after the gold and silver.
 Because the Spanish could not subjugate most of the indigenous population that had moved into more inaccessible areas of the state, they relied on the importation of the African slaves.
 While haciendas of the state eventually flourished, most of the population was poor.